sriramcu/anatomy_detection_neural_networks_comparison/README.md

 ## Brief Overview of the repo structure

-* The parameter text file is for reference, and to remember details of past sessions like hyperparameters and optimizer used.
+* The parameters text file under text_files is to log details of past sessions like hyperparameters and optimizer used.
 * `constants.py` in the utils folder stores commonly used and modified hyperparameters and directory names (for dataset, video files, etc.) for convenient, single-location program/system tweaking.
-* Pickle files in the `training_metrics_pickle_files` folder store training metrics like history, number of epochs, network name, and the path to the saved checkpoints file.
-The pickle file name is based on the number of epochs, hyperparameters, network name and the path to the saved checkpoints file.
+* Pickle files in the `training_metrics_pickle_files` folder store training metrics like history (acc, loss for training and validation), hyperparameters, chosen neural network name and the path to saved checkpoints file number of epochs, network name, and the path to the saved checkpoints file.
+The pickle file name is based on the number of epochs and network name for easy reference.
 * `analyse_train_data.py` is used to visualise and analyse training metrics saved into the above pickle file, to generate graphs for epoch wise training/validation loss and accuracy, and interval-wise average validation accuracy.
-The graphs are saved into `graphs` folder, under a subfolder whose name is based on the pickle file.
+The graphs are saved into the `graphs` folder, under a subfolder whose name is based on the pickle file's name.
-* We have chosen to use this pickle file system to save us the trouble of mentioning where the checkpoint file is located, whether preprocessing is enabled, which would affect the image operations on the test data.
+* We have chosen to use this pickle file system to save us the trouble of mentioning what network was used, where the checkpoint file is located, whether preprocessing is enabled, which would affect the image operations on the test data.
 It is also useful in case you want to write a separate program to analyse model training metrics to see how to optimise training further.
-* `confusion_matrix_tables` is a folder which stores the CSV files of confusion matrix generated when we run the evaluate program on the test data.
+* `confusion_matrix_tables` is a folder which stores the CSV files of the confusion matrix generated when we run the evaluate program on the test data.

 ## Usage